jmersonuo/jmersonuo.github.io/Activities/MapDataVisualization.md

    - set the initial center
    - set the initial zoom
 5. Add CSS to style the map div
-6. Optionally add zoom controls
+6. Optionally add zoom controls and a title header
-7. You do NOT need to add markers or popups
+7. You do **NOT** need to add markers or popups
+8. Add descriptive comments to major codeblocks and clean up your whitespace
 <br>

 ### Step 5: Upload your map to GitHub